Learn something new every day

 There are two basic types of inventory procedures — perpetual and periodic — used to keep track of the actual amount of products that a business has on hand.
 Picking a procedure that works for a specific business is key since inventory accounts for the whole of the products ait might sell.
 This can be one of the largest expenses for a business, and one of the most difficult to manage.

 Perpetual-type inventory procedures often utilize point-of-sale scanning equipment that makes it possible for a business to record transactions in real time.
-Inventory procedures of this type usually provide a highly detailed record of each sale as it takes place.
-This type of inventory procedure is capable of keeping track of thousands of transactions in a single day of business.
+Procedures of this type usually provide a highly detailed record of each sale as it takes place.
+This procedure is capable of keeping track of thousands of transactions in a single day of business.
 Although perpetual inventory procedures generally require a greater initial investment, the increased efficiency that it offers can often lead to greater profits.

 Periodic-type inventory procedures usually involve some type of complete physical count of products on hand at regularly scheduled intervals, which may be monthly, quarterly, or annually.
 In this type of procedure, the total number of products a business has in its inventory is physically counted at the end of each accounting period.
 Any products purchased during the subsequent period are added to this total.
 Another count is then made at the end of each subsequent period and deducted from the ending total of the previous period.